CodeFort: Robust Training for Code Generation Models: Abstract

 \section{Abstract}

-Code generation models are not robust to small perturbations, which often lead to inconsistent and incorrect generations and significantly degrade the performance of these models.
-Improving the robustness of code generation models is crucial to better user experience when these models are deployed in real-world applications.
-However, existing efforts have not addressed this issue for code generation models.
+Code generation models are not robust to small perturbations, which often lead to incorrect generations and significantly degrade the performance of these models.
+Although improving the robustness of code generation models is crucial to enhancing user experience in real-world applications, existing research efforts do not address this issue.
 To fill this gap, we propose \technique, a framework to improve the robustness of code generation models, generalizing a large variety of code perturbations to enrich the training data and enabling various robust training strategies, mixing data augmentation, batch augmentation, adversarial logits pairing, and contrastive learning, all carefully designed to support high-throughput training.
-Extensive evaluations show that we improve the average robust pass rates of baseline CodeGen models from 14.79 to 21.74.
-Notably, the improvement in robustness against code-syntax perturbations is evidenced by a significant decrease in pass rate drop from 95.04\% to 53.35\%.
+Extensive evaluations show that we increase the average robust pass rates of baseline CodeGen models from 14.79 to 21.74.
+Notably, we decrease the robustness drop rate from 95.02\% to 54.95\% against code-syntax perturbations.